-We utilize cash generated from operations and have funds available to us under our revolving credit facility to cover seasonal fluctuations in cash flows and to support our various initiatives.
-Our cash and cash equivalents are carried at cost and consist primarily of U.S. and Government Prime money market funds and cash deposits with commercial banks.
+We utilize cash generated from operations, cash on hand and short-term liquid investments, and have funds available to us under our revolving credit facility to cover seasonal fluctuations in cash flows and to support our various initiatives.
+Our cash and cash equivalents are carried at fair value and consist primarily of U.S. government bonds and notes, money market funds, cash deposits with commercial banks, and highly rated direct short-term instruments that mature in 90 days or less.
+Our marketable securities are also carried at fair value and include investments in certain highly-rated short-term government bonds and notes that mature in less than one year.
+Our investment policy is designed to preserve principal and liquidity of our short-term investments.

 In November 2021 we entered into a credit agreement for a secured asset-based credit facility comprised of a \$500 million revolving line of credit which matures in November 2026 ("2026 Revolver"), and includes a \$50 million swing loan revolving sub-facility, a \$50 million Canadian revolving sub-facility, and a \$250 million letter of credit sublimit.
-As of the end of the second quarter of 2022, based on our borrowing base and amounts reserved for outstanding letters of credit, total effective availability under the 2026 Revolver was \$399.1 million.
-As of July 30, 2022, no loan amounts were outstanding under the 2026 Revolver and \$51.2 million of standby letters of credit were issued and undrawn under the 2026 Revolver.
+As of the end of the third quarter of 2022, based on our borrowing base and amounts reserved for outstanding letters of credit, total effective availability under the 2026 Revolver was \$319.2 million.
+As of October 29, 2022, no loan amounts were outstanding under the 2026 Revolver and \$130.8 million of standby letters of credit were issued and undrawn under the 2026 Revolver.

 Separate from the 2026 Revolver, we maintain uncommitted facilities with certain lenders that provide for the issuance of letters of credit and bank guarantees, at times supported by cash collateral.
-As of July 30, 2022, we had \$14.0 million of outstanding letters of credit and other bank guarantees under facilities outside of the 2026 Revolver.
+As of October 29, 2022, we had \$13.4 million of outstanding letters of credit and other bank guarantees under facilities outside of the 2026 Revolver.